nielsmaerten/gluco-check/CONTRIBUTING.md

 ### 🙋‍♀️ Who's this document for?

 - For _you_:
-  If you want to contribute, reading this document if the fastest way to understanding the codebase
+  If you want to contribute, reading this document is the fastest way to understanding the codebase
 - For _myself_ (the creator of Gluco Check):
   If I'm coming back to this project after working on something else for a while, this doc will quickly get me reacquainted